wren-lang/wren/doc/site/values.markdown

 ## Ranges

-A range is a little object that represents a consecutive range of integers.
+A range is a little object that represents a consecutive range of numbers.
 They don't have their own dedicated literal syntax.
 Instead, the number class implements the `..` and `...` [operators](expressions.html#operators) to create
 them: